mauritssilvis/darts/java/README.md

 - Run the `install` command by executing `./install`.
 - Run the `darts` command by executing `./darts`.

-On Windows systems, the `install` and `darts` commands can be executed using the command prompt or the PowerShell.
+On Windows, the `install` and `darts` commands can be executed using the command prompt or the PowerShell.

-With the command prompt:
+With the command prompt, the execution of commands works as follows:

 - Open the command prompt, for example, by pushing the `Windows key`, typing `cmd` and hitting `Enter`.
 - Navigate to the `java` folder that is part of the `darts` code.
 - Run the `install` command by executing `install`.
 - Run the `darts` command by executing `darts`.

-With the PowerShell:
+With the PowerShell, execution works as follows:

 - Open the PowerShell, for example, by pushing the `Windows key`, typing `powershell` and hitting `Enter`.
 - Navigate to the `java` folder that is part of the `darts` code.